To recognize the memory of Dr. Constance L. Goode and provide education resources to African American students who plan to teach.

 Why is education important, and how will you use it to transform your community?

-The Constance L. Goode Memorial Scholarship honors an exceptional woman, mother, education and leader.
+The Constance L. Goode Memorial Scholarship honors an exceptional woman, mother, educator, and leader.

 Those who are blessed to have known Connie have a special appreciation for her profound impact on society.
 Born in 1938 in Chicago, she developed a passion for education as a teen when she began teaching a cousin with a learning disability how to read.
 That experience shaped her future, and she went on to earn a bachelor's and a master's degree in the field of education, followed by a Ph.D. in Continuing Adult Vocational Education.